 Real-Time IoT Stream Processing and Large-scale Data Analytics for Smart City Applications.

 Technology Integrated Health Management

 Internet of things Testbed for healthcare, NHS and Innovate UK.

-- PETRAS consortium (part of IoTUK, an integrated £40 million, three-year, Government programme that seeks to advance the UK's global leadership in IoT and increase the adoption of high quality IoT technologies and services throughout businesses and the public sector)
+Part of IoTUK, an integrated £40 million, three-year, government programme that seeks to advance the UK's global leadership in internet of things and increase the adoption of high quality technologies and services throughout businesses and the public sector.

-- IOT LAB consortium (European Research project which aims at researching the potential of crowdsourcing and the Internet of things for multidisciplinary research and experiments with more end-user interactions)
+European research project which aims at researching the potential of crowdsourcing and the internet of things for multidisciplinary research and experiments with more end-user interactions.

-- SOCIOTAL (EU FP7 funded STREP project which aims for creating a reliable and secure environment that will encourage citizens to contribute their devices and corresponding information flows to the Internet of Things)
+EU FP7 funded STREP project which aims for creating a reliable and secure environment that will encourage citizens to contribute their devices and corresponding information flows to the internet of things.